6 Symptoms of a Gallbladder Infection

 3. Sharp pains in the back, abdomen, and right arm

-Take into account that on occasion the sharp pain can start at the beginning of an attack, such as gallstones.
+Take into account that on occasions the sharp pain can start at the beginning of an infection.
 Intense pains can last up to 15 minutes, then will cease and reappear; this could last for up to 15 hours.
 The pain can worsen when you inhale.

 If the infection is advanced, and you have multiple gallstones, the pain can become unbearable, and radiate to your shoulders.

-4. Pay attention to your urine and stool
+4. Pay attention to your urine and stools

 We know, we know… it’s not fun to pay attention to things such as trips to the bathroom, but we assure you it’s important to observe the color of your urine to avoid possible illnesses.
 In the case that the urine is very white, and the stools are loose and grey in color, then you could have a gallbladder problem; more precisely, a low level of bile.